dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-requests.md

 In the preceding example:

 * Two handlers are added.
-* The first handler uses <xref:Microsoft.Extensions.DependencyInjection.PollyHttpClientBuilderExtensions.AddTransientHttpErrorPolicy*> to add a retry policy.
+* The first handler uses <xref:Microsoft.Extensions.DependencyInjection.PollyHttpClientBuilderExtensions.AddTransientHttpErrorPolicy%2A> to add a retry policy.
 Failed requests are retried up to three times.
 * The second `AddTransientHttpErrorPolicy` call adds a circuit breaker policy.
 Further external requests are blocked for 30 seconds if 5 failed attempts occur sequentially.
 Circuit breaker policies are stateful.
 All calls through this client share the same circuit state.

 ### Add policies from the Polly registry